 Let the face smile, because smiling is good!
 Even if just the edges of the mouth turn up slightly, just do it, and enjoy it!

 Let any emotions be present without getting involved in them.
-Put them to one side for a few minutes, you can always pick them up afterwards.
+Put them to one side for a few minutes, you can always pick them up afterward.

 Don’t purposely think of anything, though if thoughts arise as they have a tendency to, let them be.
 Don’t get involved with them, let them think themselves.